Help us build the first and only Coats’ Disease Patient Registry

 One critical challenge: Because Coats’ Disease is so rare, it’s nearly impossible to find enough correctly diagnosed patients to participate in medical research.
-That’s why we are creating the first and only Coats’ Disease Patient Registry, so medical researchers will be able to tap a pool of Coats’ Disease patients for their work.
+That’s why we are creating the first and only Coats’ Disease Patient Registry, so medical researchers will be able to tap into a pool of Coats’ Disease patients for their work.
 Have you ever wanted to participate in clinical trials for Coats’ Disease treatments or research?
 Signing up for the patient registry is the first step.

 Frequently Asked Questions

 What exactly is a Patient Registry?

 A patient registry is a place where medical information, family history and other related information from patients is collected and stored for potential medical research.
 The purpose of the Jack McGovern Coats’ Disease Foundation registry is to collect information from individuals with the same disease.
 By opting in to provide your information, you help the Coats’ Disease Community gain knowledge, facilitate research, and make strides towards understanding the disease, finding better treatments, and, ultimately, a cure.
 Information provided by patients may be used for medical research and experimental clinical studies to better understand Coats’ Disease.

 The survey will ask a few questions about your disease and about you.
 The survey is available at coatsdiseaseregistry.com.
 Once you have a chance to read through the agreement process and consent to participate, you will complete the short survey and every year, you may be asked to update any of your answers.
 If you would like to be considered for clinical trials or other research studies, you can choose to be contacted, should these studies arise.
 If you do not want to be contacted by researchers, you can opt out.

 Will my information be public?